Cleyam/FormBuilderComponent/README.md

 To create a form :

-1-	Instantiate a new object with the « Form » class wherever you want in your HTML, and make sure to its parameters.
-Parameter 1 is the name of the form, Parameter 2 is the method used with the form ( GET, POST, etc ), Parameter 3 is optional, and let you choose the form’s action.
+1-	Instantiate a new object with the « Form » class wherever you want in your HTML, and make sure to set its parameters.
+Parameter 1 is the name of the form
+Parameter 2 is the method used with the form ( GET, POST, etc ) Parameter 3 is optional, and let you choose the form’s action.

 Exemple
 ```